Reasonable adjustments

 We will allocate to you a member of the Equality and Quality team who will be your main point of contact to help you through the process.
 They will work with you to fully understand your needs and ensure that adjustments made are the right ones for you.
 This will provide continuity and detailed on-going support for you.

-Our team can provide general advice on the information and evidence you may need to submit in support of your request for a reasonable adjustment.
+Our team can provide general advice on the information and documentation you may need to submit in support of your application for reasonable adjustments.
 They can be contacted via email (or other agreed means of communication).
 Our team may also be able to suggest a range of reasonable adjustments which you may wish to discuss with your disability assessor.
-The role of the Kaplan reasonable adjustments team is to work with you to try to agree the reasonable adjustment you need, once you have submitted your request with supporting evidence.
+The role of the Kaplan reasonable adjustments team is to work with you to try to agree the reasonable adjustment you need, once you have submitted your application with supporting documentation.

-It is your responsibility to provide the information and evidence which will enable full consideration to be given to your request for a reasonable adjustment.
-You, working with your disability assessor, should propose adjustment(s) appropriate to remove or reduce the disadvantage which you might otherwise experience because of your disability or condition.
+It is your responsibility to provide the information and documentation which will enable full consideration to be given to your application for reasonable adjustments.

 This can be submitted and we will assess this on a case by case basis.
 We will work with you to identify whether that evidence is sufficient or whether you will need to provide further information.
 We can, for example, consider recommendations prepared by an adviser at a Disabled Students’ Allowance (DSA) assessment centre, provided that they are accompanied by the medical or other specialist evidence you submitted to apply for DSA, or equivalent more recent evidence which reflects changes in your condition.
 However the assessment methods encountered at university are likely to be very different from those of SQE1 and SQE2.
 It may be that reasonable adjustment offered at university will not be appropriate or sufficient for you when you undertake the SQE.
 Where this occurs, we will discuss with you what else is required by way of evidence or information.